 On this dayFeb 06, 1902

-On February 6, 1902, Thomas Brown, a 19-year-old black man, was seized from a jail cell and lynched on the lawn of the Jessamine County Courthouse in Nicholasville, Kentucky.
+On February 6, 1902, a white mob seized Thomas Brown, a 19-year-old Black man, from a jail cell and lynched him on the Jessamine County Courthouse lawn in Nicholasville, Kentucky.
 Thomas had been arrested for an alleged assault on a white woman but never had the chance to stand trial.

-The deep racial hostility that permeated Southern society during this time period often served to focus suspicion on black communities after a crime was discovered or alleged, whether evidence supported that suspicion or not.
-Almost twenty-five percent of all lynchings involved allegations of inappropriate behavior between a black man and a white woman which would be characterized as "assault" or "sexual assault.
+The deep racial hostility that permeated Southern society during this time period often served to focus suspicion on Black communities after a crime was discovered or alleged, whether evidence supported that suspicion or not.
+Almost 25% of all lynchings involved allegations of inappropriate behavior between a Black man and a white woman which would be characterized as "assault" or "sexual assault."
 The mere accusation of sexual impropriety regularly aroused violent mobs and ended in lynching.
-Allegations against black people were rarely subject to scrutiny.
+Allegations against Black people were rarely subject to scrutiny.

 During this era of racial terror, it was quite common for lynch mobs to include prominent community members, and for the local press and police to help conceal lynchers’ identities to ensure no one was punished or held accountable.